 With your consent, we may use your information to send you communications about our work and how you can help us to help you, for example, information about our campaigns, volunteering and fundraising activities and how you can donate to us.

 Our forms have clear marketing communications preference questions, and we include information on how you can say no to such marketing.
-You can let us know if you would prefer not to receive these communications at any time by emailing email@example.com, or writing to our Data Protection Officer MCH Psychological Services, Skanco Court, Cooil Road, Douglas, Isle of Man, IM2 2SR.
+You can opt out of our marketing communications at any time by clicking the Unsubscribe link in our marketing emails or by emailing us at firstname.lastname@example.org.

 - The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.